December 15, 2015

 Deciding I wanted the bow to be just below the middle on the left side, I began to manipulate the silvery stems to create a nice arch from the center where the bow would be.
 One stem arched up and one stem arched down.
 Usually, when stems are purchased at the store, they are straight, stiff, and unnatural looking.
 When you bend and manipulate them to take on more of a natural look, they look so much more realistic.

-Once the stems were where they looked best, they were wired to the frame using floral wire.
+Once the floral stems were where they looked best, they were wired to the frame using floral wire.
 I formed what looked like a big hairpin and pushed it through the greenery to the back, capturing the stem on the way.
 Then the wire was twisted to secure the piece to the wreath.

 The red and silver bow was made next.
 Loops were formed with a length of ribbon, twisting the ribbon to reveal the right side before forming the next loop.
 I usually make six to eight loops.
-Another length of ribbon is tied around the middle of the loops.
+Another separate length of ribbon is tied around the middle of the loops.
 That length of ribbon should be long enough to weave through the wreath greenery and attach to the back of the wire frame.

 The wire ribbon is so great and can be tweaked and shaped at this point.
 Then the poinsettias were placed and wired to the wreath with the floral wire.